Episode 5: Amazon’s Interview Process

-OK, let’s go back on point and talk about the Amazon interview process.
+OK, let’s go back on point and talk about the Amazon interview process and the Amazon interview questions.
 We will cover six different topics, in this episode, dedicated to Amazon’s interview process: 1) Amazon’s Hiring Bar; 2) Amazon’s Interview funnel; 3) Amazon’s written sample; 4) the interview loop; 5) the written feedback after the interview; and 6) the interview debrief.
 Let’s go.

 Amazon’s Hiring bar is defined by two questions: The first question that Amazon asks when they interview any candidate is: 'Is the candidate better than half of the people who currently work for Amazon, at this level?’
 And the second question Amazon asks is, 'Is the candidate committed to Amazon and will they have upside potential at Amazon, in the long run?'